Players kneeling for anthem met with boos before MLS game

 “We had someone chanting U.S.A., but they don’t understand what kneeling means.
 They don’t understand why we’re kneeling.
 They can’t see the reason.
 They think we’re the ignorant ones,” Cannon said.
 “It’s incredibly frustrating.
 I’m sorry to have this tone, but you have to call it for what it is.”

-Cannon said he expected to have some pushback over the unified response.
+Cannon said he expected to have some negative pushback over the unified response.

 “It hurts me because I love our fans, I love this club, and I want to see the support that the league has given us, that everyone has given us, from our fans,” he said.